Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 The Irish government passed legislation in July 2024 introducing the mandatory automatic enrollment of eligible employees into a central government-run defined contribution pension fund.

-The Irish government later announced that the introduction of the auto-enrollment pension scheme, called MyFutureFund, will be delayed by three months, postponing the original start date from 30 September 2025 to 1 January 2026.
-This adjustment aligns the new system with the standard tax year and provides employers and payroll providers with additional time to prepare.
+The Irish government later announced that the introduction of the auto-enrollment pension scheme, called MyFutureFund, would be delayed by three months, postponing the original start date from 30 September 2025 to 1 January 2026.
+This adjustment aligned the new system with the standard tax year and provided employers and payroll providers with additional time to prepare.

 Background